FIPISolutions/FIPISolutions.github.io/QR-Organizer/pt-br/privacy-policy.md

 5.1 Notificação:

-Via e-mail ou no aplicativo
+&nbsp;   Via e-mail ou no aplicativo

-Data efetiva no topo do documento
+&nbsp;   Data efetiva no topo do documento